Today we announced a $2.5 million capital raising from two of Australia’s leading venture firms Our Innovation Fund, LP and the Reinventure Group.

 Kasada Polyform secures millions of e-commerce and other internet transactions, records and assets every day.
 It shifts the balance of power from the adversary to the enterprise by making attacks computationally more expensive for attackers and thereby disrupting their business model.

 “Kasada improves business decision making, and the bottom-line costs of computing infrastructure,” Mr Crowther said.

 “Our customer data shows bot traffic can consume 90% or more of a company’s bandwidth and computing resources.
 Not only does this waste money, it distorts marketing and web analytics.”

 Kasada has developed a radical approach to defeating automated cyberthreats based on its unmatched understanding of the human minds behind them.
 The Kasada platform overcomes the shortcomings of traditional bot management to provide immediate and enduring protection for web, mobile, and API channels.
 Its invisible, dynamic defenses provide a seamless user experience and eliminate the need for ineffective, annoying CAPTCHAs.
-Our team handles the bots so clients have freedom to focus on growing their businesses, not defending it.
+Our team handles the bots and bot mitigation so clients have freedom to focus on growing their businesses, not defending it.
 Kasada is based in New York and Sydney, with offices in Melbourne, Boston, San Francisco, and London.
 For more information, please visit www.kasada.io and follow on Twitter, LinkedIn, and Facebook.

 About Our Innovation Fund, LP